pekoto-zz/FastFuzzyStringMatcherDotNet/README.md

 * FastFuzzyStringMatcher (the main code. `StringMatcher.cs` is the main class you want to look at if you're interested in the code)
 * FastFuzzyStringMatcherTests (unit tests)

+## NuGet

+You can install the package using NuGet too: `Install-Package FastFuzzyStringMatcher`

 ### Usage
 Usage is fairly simple: